What Is the Core Reason Payouts Vary?

 Same market share, 50x difference in payout, purely because of pool size.

-This is why revenue per mille (RPM) varies dramatically by country:
+This is why revenue per mille (RPM) varies dramatically by country.
+Based on Dynamoi's first-party streaming data:

 What This Means For Artists